corelight/zeek2es/Readme.md

 ./bin/elasticsearch-reset-password -u elastic -i
 ```

+You can use `zeek2es.py` with the `--user` and `--passwd` command line options to specify your
+credentials to ES.
+You can also supply these options via the extra command line arguments for the helper
+scripts.

 ## Upgrading zeek2es <a name="upgradingzeek2es" />

 Most upgrades should be as simple as copying the newer [zeek2es.py](zeek2es.py) over